-- 1 Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine of up to 1 million Swiss francs: - handling nuclear goods or radioactive waste without holding the necessary licence, or failing to comply with the conditions or requirements stipulated in a licence: - when applying for a licence, providing essential information that is incomplete or false, or using an application that has been completed by a third party; - c.31 failing to declare or incorrectly declaring nuclear goods or radioactive waste when importing, exporting or conveying such matter in transit; - d. actively or passively supplying, transferring or brokering nuclear goods or radioactive waste to another end-user or destination than the one named in the licence: - e. supplying a person with nuclear goods or radioactive waste even though it is known or has to be assumed that the person concerned will directly or indirectly pass them on unlawfully to an end-user; - f. participating in the financing of an illegal transaction with nuclear goods or radioactive waste, or mediating the financing of such a transaction. - 2 In serious cases, the penalty shall be penal servitude of up to ten years.
-This penalty may also be combined with a fine of up to 5 million Swiss francs. - 3 If the offender has acted negligently, he shall be liable to a term of imprisonment of up to six months, or a fine of up to 100,000 Swiss francs.
+- Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine not exceeding 1 million Swiss francs: - handling nuclear goods or radioactive waste without holding the necessary licence, or failing to comply with the conditions or requirements stipulated in a licence; - when applying for a licence, providing essential information that is incomplete or false, or using an application that has been completed by a third party; - c. failing to declare or incorrectly declaring nuclear goods or radioactive waste when importing, exporting or conveying such matter in transit; - d. actively or passively supplying, transferring or brokering nuclear goods or radioactive waste to another end-user or destination than the one named in the licence: - supplying a person with nuclear goods or radioactive waste even though it is known or has to be assumed that the person concerned will directly or indirectly pass them on unlawfully to an end-user; - f. participating in the financing of an illegal transaction with nuclear goods or radioactive waste, or mediating in the financing of such a transaction. - In serious cases, the penalty shall be a term of penal servitude not exceeding ten years.
+This penalty may also be combined with a fine not exceeding 5 million Swiss francs. - If the offender has acted negligently, he shall be liable to a term of imprisonment not exceeding six months, or a fine not exceeding 100,000 Swiss francs.